edmundhung/conform/docs/validation.md

 ## Skipping Validation

-Some validation could be expensive, especially when they require querying from a 3rd party service.
-This can be minimized by checking the submission intent.
+By default, Conform validates all fields everytime.
+This could be expensive especially with async validation.
+One solution is to minimize the validation by checking the submission intent.

 ```tsx
 import { parse } from '@conform-to/zod';